hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Probe.3.rst

 returns only after a matching message has been found.

-If your application does not need to examine the *status* field, you can save resources by using the predefined constant :ref:`MPI_STATUS_IGNORE` as a special value for the *status* argument.
+If your application does not need to examine the *status* field, you can save resources by using the predefined constant MPI_STATUS_IGNORE as a special value for the *status* argument.

 The semantics of :ref:`MPI_Probe` and :ref:`MPI_Iprobe` guarantee progress: If a call